Keyboard shortcuts

 3. Extract and install

 Extract the archive you downloaded in step 1.
-This should give you a bunch of files and folders nested in a root slimevr folder.
-Simply move the slimevr folder into the drivers directory identified in step 2, and the plugin should now be installed.
-If done correctly, you should now have a steamapps/common/SteamVR/drivers/slimevr/bin/linux64/ folder (among other things).
+This will give you a set of files and folders inside a root slimevr folder.

 You will need to restart SteamVR for changes to take effect, though you likely won't notice any difference until you have SlimeVR trackers set up.